tooleks/photo-blog/README.md

 ### Installation

+Please make sure you have installed and running [Docker](https://docs.docker.com/) on the host machine as far as the following make commands will rely on your setup.

-Run the following command (within the project root directory) to initialize file system structure.
+Run the command (within the project root directory) to initialize file system structure.

 ```
 make init
 ```

-Run the following command (within the project root directory) to start Docker containers in the **development** mode.
+Run the command (within the project root directory) to start Docker containers in the **development** mode.

 ```
 make start-dev
 ```

-Run following command (within the project root directory) to configure the application and create the administrator user.
+Run the command (within the project root directory) to configure the application and create the administrator user.

 ```
 make configure